 DXi Simplifies Backups

-With the new system, the company’s SEP sesam backup software completes a full backup each weekend to the DXi and the tape library, and it sends incremental backups to the DXi on each week day.
+With the new system, incremental backups only take about 6 1/2 hours.
 For the full backups, the Novell backup servers transmit their repositories to the data center at Lübbenau using Linux rsync, so that data is also included.
 In this initial stage, EMIS retains backups for 90 days, but in future plans to move tapes off-site for longer term retention.

 “Without the DXi reduction rate, we would need 41.36TB to store the backup volume.
 Now, we use only 5.2TB of disk space.
 That’s quite a remarkable difference,” says Hollop.
 Integrating the deduplication appliances also reduced the backup window by 30 percent with significant cost savings.

 “Quantum appliances are an ideal fit for our environment.
 NFS is used continuously all the way to the backup server, and channel bonding increases the effective bandwidth to 20Gbps—which can be challenging for a LAN with a bandwidth of 4Gbps.
 A crucial advantage of DXi appliances over products from other manufacturers is variable-length block deduplication.
-It’s not a win-win —it’s a triple win for EMIS.
-We benefit from both SEP sesam and Quantum technology—and the two systems benefit from being used together.
 It’s the perfect solution!”